How to blanch peas for long term storage.

 Before blanching your peas make sure to give them a good wash.
 This can easily be done by rinsing them with cold water.
 Washing your peas will get rid of any lingering dirt or grime, which is important!

 Once your peas are nice and clean it’s time to start the blanching process.

 Over your stove bring a large pot of water to a roaring boil.

 When your water has reached a roaring boil, add your washed peas.
-It’s important you don’t add them until the water is boiling.
+Make sure you don’t add them before the water is fully boiling.

 Return the water back to a boil and boil peas for 1.5 minutes.
 The timing is important.
 Set a timer to be sure you are exact.
 Remember, the timer should only begin once the water is back to a hard boil.